pipelight/doc.pipelight/helpers/docker/types.md

   volumes: [
     {
       name: `my_vol`,
-      path: {
       // The path inside the container to which the volume will be linked
-        inside: "/data"
+      target: "/data"
-      }
     }
   ]
 };